AdeyimikaGRC/GRC-Project-Portfolio/RFK-Hospital/Vendor-Risk-Assessment/Final-Assessment-Notes.md

 Distinctions Between Vendors

-While both vendors met the baseline, Vendor B presented stronger assurances and risk controls compared to Vendor A. Key distinctions include:
+While both vendors met the baseline, ADS Ltd presented stronger assurances and risk controls compared to Payyab Solutions.
+Key distinctions include:

-Public Company: Vendor B is a publicly listed company, which increases accountability and transparency compared to Vendor A (private).
+- Public Company: ADS Ltd is a publicly listed company, which increases accountability and transparency compared to Payyab Solutions(private).

-Breach History: Vendor B reported no security breaches within the past 3 years, unlike Vendor A, which had weaker assurance in this area.
+- Breach History: ADS Ltd reported no security breaches within the past 3 years, unlike Payyab Solutions, which had weaker assurance in this area.

-Policy Availability: Vendor B maintains several publicly available policies (beyond privacy policy), while Vendor A provided only a privacy policy and limited documentation.
+- Policy Availability: ADS Ltd maintains several publicly available policies (beyond privacy policy), while Payyab Solutions provided only a privacy policy and limited documentation.

-Physical Security: Vendor B operates onsite with robust controls—CCTV monitoring, physical security training, and visitor management.
-Vendor A, being fully remote, lacks comparable physical security measures.
+- Physical Security: ADS Ltd operates onsite with robust controls—CCTV monitoring, physical security training, and visitor management.
+Payyab Solutions, being fully remote, lacks comparable physical security measures.
+- Asset Inventory: ADS Ltd keeps a complete inventory list of all assets and constantly updated and reviewed, while Payyab Solutions do not have this.
+This is important so as to know when data are missing or have been stolen so it can be detected on time.

 Assessment Conclusion

-Given the criticality of the hospital’s staff payroll information as an asset, higher assurance of security, accountability, and transparency was prioritized.
+The asses of the hospital in this case-study is the hospital’s staff payroll information,  and our priorities were higher assurance of security, accountability, and transparency, so with that, we realized:

-Vendor A: Medium risk profile, conditional acceptance.
+- Payyab Solutions: Medium risk profile, conditional acceptance.
 Improvements required in asset inventory, disposal processes, and frequency of security testing.

-Vendor B: Lower risk profile, stronger governance and controls.
+- ADS Ltd: Lower risk profile, stronger governance and controls.
 Better suited for protecting sensitive payroll data.

-✅ Selected Vendor: Vendor B
+Due to this, ADS Ltd was selected.